How do I name my house?

 I'm in the process of buying a house but don't like the house name?

-Anyone wishing to change the name of their house must apply to the council in writing.
+Anyone wishing to change the name of their house must apply to the council via the online form.
 Applications will only be considered after the completion date of the house sale.
-The chosen house name will only be approved if it has not already been used in the road/parish in which your property is located.
+The chosen house name will only be approved if it complies with the street naming and numbering policy.

 I don't agree with the postal address that has been allocated to me?